 - For long buying cycles, use content to start building trust with new subscribers

-The links in these emails can also be used to segment your audience.
+The links in these new customer welcome emails can also be used to segment your audience.

 6. Segment your audience